djandyr/docuware-autostore/README.md

 * __autoStore.reintellixOnFailure__

-    If this flag is true and intelligent indexing has failed (grey) on source document force resending of textshots to intellix by restarting intelligent indexing.
+    If this flag is true and intelligent indexing has failed (grey) on source document force resending of textshots to intellix.
 Default: `true`

 * __autoStore.limit__